Actindo-AG/Documentation/DataHub/UserInterface/02a_Settings.md

 - *Description (Language)*
   Click the field to edit the description to the attribute in the selected language.

-- *Data Type*
+- *Data type*
   Attribute data type.
-In the *Edit Attribute* view, this field is locked.
+In the *Edit attribute* view, this field is locked.
 For detailed information about all data types, see [Data type list](/PIM/UserInterface/04_DataTypeList.md).

 - *Key*
   Attribute key.
 The key is required for API access and must be system wide unique.
-In the *Edit Attribute* view, this field is locked.
+In the *Edit attribute* view, this field is locked.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Multi-language*
   Enable this toggle to create a multi-lingual attribute.
 Disable the toggle to create a single language attribute.
-In the *Edit Attribute* view, this toggle is read-only.
+In the *Edit attribute* view, this toggle is read-only.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Multi-channel*
   Enable this toggle to create a multi-channel attribute.
 Disable the toggle to create a single channel attribute.
-In the *Edit Attribute* view, this toggle is read-only.
+In the *Edit attribute* view, this toggle is read-only.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Active*
   Enable this toggle to set the attribute status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is active.